 With a Life Care Plan, the frail elder gets the right care sooner, maximum independence for as long as possible, and the ability to age with dignity.
 Families get help finding the right care and services; guidance with legal, health care and long-term care decisions as the elder’s condition progresses; and security for other family members.
 Like a traditional estate plan, a Life Care Plan includes the legal protection needed to safeguard assets, honor your loved one’s wishes and provide for family members.
 But it doesn’t stop there.
 A Life Care Plan diagrams how your loved one’s long-term care, financial, physical and psychological needs will be met.
 It is a roadmap for total legal care with two simple goals: (1) to maximize your loved one’s quality of life–until the end of life and (2) preserving wealth for your family’s future.

 With a Life Care Plan, you never have to wonder if you’re doing everything you can for your loved one.
-The team at the Law Offices of Roy W. Litherland surrounds you with the resources, support, and guidance you need to make decisions with confidence.
+The team at the Litherland, Kennedy & Associates, APC, Attorneys at Law surrounds you with the resources, support, and guidance you need to make decisions with confidence.
 You are never alone!
 We have access to the resources you will need to protect your loved one’s quality of life.

 What is a Geriatric Care Manager?